nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     ![parseDateSequenceDiagram.png](images/parseDateSequenceDiagram.png)

-- `TimeParser#sortInterviewsByTimeAscending(UniqueInterviewList interviews)`  —  Takes in a list of interviews, and sorts them in ascending chronological order
 - `TimeParser#listTodayInterviews(String day, UniqueInterviewList interviews)`  —  Takes in a given day, and if valid, lists out all the interviews that fall within that day

 #### How is the command executed